 Except it didn’t.
 I never stopped hating it.

-Student loans: the reason I left
+Student loans: (Partly) the reason I Quit My Job

 As I mentioned earlier, I attended a private university.
 This left me with nearly six figures in student loan debt – something I tend to mention quite a bit.
 But that is obviously because having that much debt is, well, a big deal.